 Here is a seat replacement method that will work, but you can improvise your own:

 a.
 Tap the seat with a 7 mm x 1 mm tap.
 You could use SAE (American threads) taps too, 5/16" x 24 perhaps.

 c.
-For the metric size, 7 mm, you will need some sort of bushing, perhaps about 8+ mm in INSIDE diameter, & about 14mm or so OUTSIDE diameter.
+You will need some sort of bushing, perhaps about 8+ mm in INSIDE diameter, & about 14 mm or so OUTSIDE diameter.
 This bushing should be around 25 mm long.
-NOTHING critical here except that the OD is important so the bushing fits the needle seat surrounding carburetor area, not the needle seat itself.
+Nothing critical here except that the OD is important so the bushing fits the needle seat surrounding carburetor area, & does not press on the needle seat itself.
 You can now use that screw and the bushing (and maybe a washer) to DRAW OUT the old needle seat.
-Pin-point heating may help.....as I THINK the carburetor body material expands SLIGHTLY faster than the needle seat material.
+Pin-point heating may help.....as the carburetor body material expands faster than the needle seat material.
 You can also use a common NUT for a bushing!

 d.
-Again use heat on the carburetor body, this time when installing the new seat ....which can be carefully tapped into place with a flat tool.
+Again use heat on the carburetor body, this time when installing the new seat ....which can be carefully tapped into place with a flat tool or other method.

 10/27/2012: Add a bit to item #16, about not pulling on the hose.